mehalick/Blog/src/_posts/2013-09-07-localizing-entity-framework-poco-properties-with-json-part-1.md

 > Update-Database
 ```

-Finally, let’s add a HomeController with Index() and scaffold a list view.
+Finally, let's add a HomeController with Index() and scaffold a list view.

 ```csharp
 public class HomeController : Controller